Stephen-Tellis/home/blog.md

 ---
 layout: page
 title: Blog
-subtitle: Everything from Robotics, Computer Vision, AI and Linux to Networking, Self Development and Music Covers
+subtitle: Everything from Robotics, Computer Vision, AI and Linux to Self Development and Music Covers
 ---

 <div>